sckieran/Metabarcoding_Pipeline_Waits/README.md

 * -m 'params_file' mandatory: just the first part of the file name, program assumes that it ends '_gene1'...'geneN' for each gene in the genelist.
 Default is "params_file"
 * -p 'pattern1' default: same as in step 2, default is "_R1.fastq"
 * -q 'pattern2' default: same as in step 2, default is "_R2.fastq"
-* -r /path/to/database_files/ default: path/to/dirr/database, folder that contains your reference database (and your NCBI2tax run, if you did that separately).
+* -r name, not path to, folder that contains your reference database (and your NCBI2tax run, if you did that separately).
+Default is "reference_database"
 * -l ref_database_name default: your_project_gene1_reference

-`bash step_3_filter_and_blast.sh -n name -g genelist -d project_directory -m params_file_prefix -p pattern1 -q pattern2 -r database_directory -l ref_database_name`
+`bash step_3_filter_and_blast_local.sh -n name -g genelist -d project_directory -m params_file_prefix -p pattern1 -q pattern2 -r database_directory -l ref_database_name`

-## Outputs
+### Outputs

 - A folder in your project_directory called "gene1_dada_out" for gene1...geneN.
 Within that:
     - A folder called "subsampled" containing your subsampled reads for improving error rate estimation time.